 Today, chalet ski holidays are one of the most popular choices for skiers and snowboarders.
-In fact, the concepts of having your own hosts prepare a cooked breakfast, afternoon tea and dinner is undeniably attractive (plus a housekeeper to clean and even shop).
-Sitting around an open fire drinking vin chaud and sharing stories from the slopes is surely much livelier than being stuck in a hotel room or self catered apartment?
+Sitting around an open fire drinking vin chaud and sharing stories from the slopes is surely much livelier than being stuck in a hotel room or apartment?

-So, how do you know which ski chalet to go for and which ski chalets to rent?
+So, how do you know which ski chalets to rent?
 Do you look around ski chalets in France, ski chalets in Austria, or how about ski chalets in Switzerland?
 Do you find somewhere out of town, right in the mix, and how important, really, are ski in ski out chalets?

 That’s where we come in.
 Yes, this is the ultimate Ski Chalet resource hub.
 No longer will you have to scour the internet trying to pinpoint a reliable chalet finder.
 Everything that you could possibly need is right here – you’re only a scroll away from finding your perfect chalet trip away.